A Gold Standard Dataset for the Reviewer Assignment Problem: Introduction

 In this work, \emph{we address the aforementioned challenges and collect a dataset of reviewers' expertise that can facilitate the progress in the reviewer assignment problem}.
 Specifically, we conduct a survey of computer science researchers whose experience level ranges from graduate students to senior professors.
 In the survey, we ask participants to report their expertise in reviewing computer science papers they read over the last year.

-\paragraph{Contributions} Overall, our contributions are threefold: \begin{itemize}[leftmargin=20pt, itemsep=0pt, topsep=1pt] \item First, we collect and release a high-quality dataset of reviewers' expertise that can be used for training and/or evaluation of similarity-computation algorithms.
-The dataset can be found on the project's GitHub page: \item Second, we use the collected dataset to compare existing similarity-computation algorithms and inform organizers in making a principled choice for their venue.
-Specifically, we observe that when all algorithms operate with titles and abstracts of papers, the most advanced \mfr{} algorithm performs best.
-However, when the much simpler \tpms{} is additionally provided with full texts of papers, it achieves the same level of performance as \mfr{}.
+\paragraph{Contributions} First, we collect and release a high-quality dataset of reviewers' expertise that can be used for training and/or evaluation of similarity-computation algorithms.
+The dataset can be found on the project's GitHub page: We use the collected dataset to compare existing similarity-computation algorithms in terms of their accuracy in predicting the similarities, and inform organizers in making a principled choice for their venue.
+Specifically, we observe that when all algorithms operate with titles and abstracts of papers, the most advanced \spectertwo{} algorithm performs best.
+However, when the much simpler \tpms{} is additionally provided with full texts of papers, it achieves the same level of performance.
+Generic large language models do not perform as well.
+We also conduct additional studies pertaining to `pooling' methods and the use of titles+abstracts versus full papers.

-\item Third and finally, we conduct an exploratory analysis that highlights areas of improvement for existing algorithms and our insights can be used to develop better algorithms to improve peer review.
-For example, we believe that an important direction is to develop deep-learning algorithms that employ full texts of papers to improve performance. \end{itemize}

 Overall, we observe that all current algorithms exhibit non-trivial amounts of error.
 When tasked to compare a pair of papers in terms of the expertise of a given reviewer, all algorithms make 12\%-30\% mistakes even when two papers are selected to have a large difference in reviewer's expertise.
 On a more challenging task of comparing two high-expertise papers, the algorithms err with probability 36\%-43\%.
 This observation underscores the vital need to design better algorithms for matching reviewers to papers.